 PASK launched a PETITION to piano manufacturers in December 2015: NEED PIANO KEYBOARDS THAT FIT OUR HANDS.
 Please sign this petition and forward to as many of your friends and contacts as possible via email and social media.
 Include groups or organisations of piano teachers and piano technicians, as well as pianists and their parents.
 Even if you are not a pianist yourself, you will be helping many others around the world who love the piano and want this revolution to come soon.
 We need to tell the manufacturers that there is a huge potential market for these keyboards!’

-The link is below – please sign and help us to get to 1000 signatures!
+The link is below – please sign and help us to get well over 2000 signatures!

 Comments from signers

 Listed below is a sample of signers’ comments.
 For the complete list of comments, view this document: https://paskpiano.org/wp-content/uploads/2023/06/Petition-comments-only_June-2023.pdf